MicrosoftDocs/azure-management-docs/articles/azure-arc/kubernetes/monitor-gitops-flux-2.md

 ## Monitor Flux configurations in the Azure portal

-After you've [created Flux configurations](tutorial-use-gitops-flux2.md#apply-a-flux-configuration) on your cluster, you can view status information in the Azure portal by navigating to a cluster and selecting **GitOps**.
+After you [create Flux configurations](tutorial-use-gitops-flux2.md#apply-a-flux-configuration) on your cluster, you can view status information in the Azure portal by navigating to a cluster and selecting **GitOps**.

 ### View details on cluster compliance and objects

 The **Compliance** state shows whether the current state of the cluster matches the desired state.
 Possible values:

 - **Compliant**: The cluster's state matches the desired state.
-- **Pending**: An updated desired state has been detected, but that state has not yet been reconciled on the cluster.
+- **Pending**: An updated desired state was detected, but that state isn't yet reconciled on the cluster.
 - **Not Compliant**: The current state doesn't match the desired state.

 :::image type="content" source="media/monitor-gitops-flux2/portal-gitops-compliance.png" alt-text="Screenshot of cluster compliance and other values in the Azure portal.":::